Admission of Amendment

-Where the existence of a record doesn’t reveal protected information the agency must say whether or not the record exists, according to OIP Opinion Letter 97-8.
+But where the existence of a record doesn’t reveal protected information the agency must say whether or not the record exists, according to OIP Opinion Letter 97-8.
 A denial of access is an admission that a record exists since it is impossible to deny access to something which does not exist.

 A person using the alias “Terri K” requested to see any UIPA requests made by President Obama or his representative for access to his vital records in order to amend them, all communications regarding that request, the official response to that request, and any invoices or receipts for fees Obama paid to access or amend his records.
 Every item requested was denied, according to the official OIP reply to Terri’s appeal of the DOH’s response.